frankshearar/octoherder/README.md

   - 4 - Done
 ````

-__Everything below here is vapourware!__

-Adjust your milestones as necessary, and update your repositories with their new milestones with `octoherder -i definitions.yml -u myusername -p`.
+Adjust your milestones as necessary, and update your repositories with their new milestones with `octoherder -i definitions.yml -u myusername`.
 Done!

 Licence
 -------